cuHALLaR: A GPU Accelerated Low-Rank Augmented Lagrangian Method for Large-Scale Semidefinite Programming: Numerical Experiments

 \subsection{Experiments for maximum stable set}

 Given a graph $G = ([n],E)$, the maximum stable set problem consists of finding a subset of vertices of largest cardinality such that no two vertices are connected by an edge.
-Lov\'asz introduced a constant, the $\vartheta$-function, which upper bounds the value of the maximum stable set.
-The $\vartheta$-function is the value of the SDP
+Lov\'asz introduced the $\vartheta$-function, which upper bounds the value of the maximum stable set.
+The $\vartheta$-function is the value of the following SDP relaxation